TomasKulhanek/medical-physiology-in-modelica/README.md

 ### Who we are?

-We are group of researchers, current or former students from various fields - medical physiology, computer science, numerical mathematics, graphic designers.
-Among others, the authors of this book are developing free libraries for Modelica language [Physiolibrary](http://www.physiolibrary.org) (1st library award at Modelica conference 2014) and [Chemical](https://github.com/MarekMatejak/Chemical)(1st library award at Modelica conference 2015).
+We are group of researchers, former students from various fields - medical physiology, computer science, numerical mathematics, graphic designers.
+Authors of this book develop and maintain free libraries for Modelica language [Physiolibrary](http://www.physiolibrary.org) (1st library award at Modelica conference 2014) and [Chemical](https://github.com/MarekMatejak/Chemical)(1st library award at Modelica conference 2015).

 ### Why we need a support?
 If we will charge the book, it will be not broadly available for everyone who is interested.
 The support will give us freedom to fully focus on writing the book from the collected materials we already have.